gitbls/pistrong/README.md

 * After adding/deleting/revoking users, use `pistrong service reload` to cause strongSwan to reload all credentials.

 * If you need to use multiple strongSwan connections (for different users accessing different local subnets, for example), here is an outline of how to do this:
-    * Establish the primary configuration with the desired CA Cert and VPN SAN keys.
+    * Establish the primary configuration with the desired CA Cert and VPN SAN keys, for instance, by using makeMyCA.

     * Create a secondary CA and a VPN Cert/Key in that secondary CA with a different VPN SAN key